Srishti1805/Transformer-Mini-RAG/README.md

-# Transormer-Mini-RAG
+# Transformer-Mini-RAG

-**Transormer-Mini-RAG** is a minimal, educational implementation of Retrieval-Augmented Generation (RAG) using transformer models.
+**Transformer-Mini-RAG** is a minimal, educational implementation of Retrieval-Augmented Generation (RAG) using transformer models.
 The project demonstrates how to combine document retrieval with transformer-based text generation for question answering and information extraction tasks.

 ## Overview